Daikon-Sun/FRAIG/README.md

 - Makefile: GNU makefile.

 ## Compilation
-Type `make` in this directory, then a binary file named `fraig` will be compiled in the directory `bin`.
+Type `make` in this directory, then a binary file named `fraig` will be compiled.

 Sometimes you may need to type "some" `make clean`s, then "some" `make`s.